-Figure 1: Key elements of a national STI system with international linkages 6 Figure 2: Patents filed by residents vs. non-residents (%) and total by country income groups 11 Figure 3: Share of ODA in STI by main purpose category 23 Figure 4: Share of ODA in STI versus share of R&D over GDP, top 10 official donors in 2021 24
+Figure 1 International linkages for the key elements of a national innovation system 10 Figure 2 Patents filed by residents vs. non-residents (%) and total by country income groups 15 Figure 3 Share of STI in total ODA by main purpose category 39 Figure 4 Share of STI in total ODA vs. share of R&D over GDP, top 10 official donors in 2021 40